adg30/Hotel-Reservation-System/README.md

-# CCPROG3-MCO2
+# Hotel Reservation System
-An implementation of the CCPROG MCO2 specs, continuing on from our MCO1.
+An implementation of the CCPROG3 MCO2 specs which involve the creation of a Hotel Reservation System.
 By Aaron Go and John Liong